This page provides information about

 Remember: Distance restrictions are different for ground and aerial baiting.

-Recovery and disposal of 1080 products and containers
+Recovery and disposal of 1080 baits and containers

 When you have finished using 1080 baits on your property, you should, where practical, collect any untaken 1080 baits.

 The 1080 baits must be disposed of by burial (minimum of 500 mm depth) in a disposal pit on your property that is clear of waterways.

 When you are part of a coordinated program, the ACO can approve bait disposal on another property if necessary.

 Containers that have held 1080, that are being disposed of, must be triple rinsed and buried.
 Plastic bags that have held 1080 can be buried or burnt.
 Full instructions are set out in section 3 of each schedule of the 1080 PCO.

 Recovery and disposal of carcasses

 As far as possible, you must recover carcasses of poisoned animals and bury them in accordance with section 3 of the relevant schedule of the 1080 PCO.

 The 1080 and pindone pesticide control orders set out training requirements for the use of these pesticides.
 Within the last 5 years, you must have completed

 - mandatory pesticide user training to AQF level 3, or

 - the Vertebrate Pesticide Training course delivered through Local Land Services